trondhindenes/WesternOmega/README.md

 `cluster:changesettings`: Allow changing cluster settings
-`cluster:scroll`: Allows the use of the scroll API (this ID uses an id to get subsequent pages, but the first page requires the `index:search` action, so you should be fairly safe to allow it)
+`cluster:scroll`: Allows the use of the scroll API (this ID uses an id to get subsequent pages, but the first page requires the `index:search` action, so you should be fairly safe to allow it) `cluster:getsnapshotrepos`: Allows using the cat api and other apis to list snapshot repos

 #### Resources
 A policy describes allowed actions against a _resource_.
 Resources are specified in the format `<type>:::<name>`.
 A type can be either `index` or `cluster`.
 As an example, a policy allowing search access to all `logstash` indexes would use the resource name `index:::logstash*:*`.
-The last `*` represents types in the index, allowing you to specify acls on a per-type basis.
+The last `*` represents types in the index,
+allowing you to specify acls on a per-type basis.

 ## Configuring WesternOmega
 The supplied config.yaml file should have fairly sane defaults.
-You can also use envvars or volume mappings in `/run/secrets` to configure.
+You can also use envvars or volume mappings in `/run/secrets` to configure them.
 The most important setting is the url of the elasticsearch cluster.

+The default config is using Flask's builtin SimpleCache so that the app can be rnu without further ado.
+However, it is recommended to use a Redis cache instead, which can be configured by using the "cache_type"
+config setting.